mattcieslak/hbcd-docs/docs/changelog/phenotype_datastruc.md

 # Phenotype Datastructure

-## Instrument Data

-The `phenotype/<instrument\_name\>` files contain `.tsv` tables per instrument with all instrument values for each participant.
-All fields for the instrument except those listed in the exclusion filter section below are included.
-The accompanying .json file for each instrument contains the Data Dictionary elements describing the instrument fields for the given instrument.

 ## Basic Demographics

 The `phenotype/sed_basic_demographics` files contain ‘Demographics’ data of general interest within the phenotype context, including: